agnesbrnb/prolipipe/README.md

 options :

-	-a		Launch all the pipeline
-	-k		Keep .faa files that can be need to use other annotation software like eggNOG-mapper -v		Activate verbose
+	-a		Launch the creation of the askomics files --strain	Path to the strain file (name of strain and status), mandatory with option -a -k		Keep .faa files that can be need to use other annotation software like eggNOG-mapper -v		Activate verbose